YarCrasy/ChineseRestaurantProject/README.md

 ## Composition
 the web is composed mainly with 2 components, header and footer.
 The main tag is changed by the pages in each route.

+## Third-Part Component
+This Project uses Google Cloud Services such as Google Map, and Google Auth

 ## Inspired in
 <p>As a requirement of the project, it must be inspirated in one of the design from the web <b>Figma</b>.</p>
 In this case, it was inspired in <a href="https://www.figma.com/community/file/1278204274454603082"><b>this design</b></a> but adapting thematic from telepizza and chinese food.

 ## Bibliography
 <p>React Tutorial(Spanish): <a href="https://www.youtube.com/playlist?list=PLU8oAlHdN5BmlVfm2bJshR3qPtoyukQ_b">PildorasInformaticas</a></p>